 Scientists warn that the world’s largest rain forest is approaching a critical tipping point past which there could be severe, irreversible consequences for the planet.

-New data from Brazil’s National Institute for Space Research shows that 166 square miles of the Amazon were cleared in January 2022, a record monthly high.
-This deforestation is contributing to a loss in resilience, or the forest’s ability to recover from droughts, fires, and landslides.
+New data from Brazil’s National Institute for Space Research shows that more than 3,980 square kilometers of the Amazon—an area five times the size of New York City—were cleared in the first six months of 2022, the highest figure in at least six years.
+Continued deforestation of the rain forest is contributing to a loss in resilience, or the forest’s ability to recover from droughts, fires, and landslides.
 If this continues, it could cause the Amazon’s traditionally wet, tropical climate to dry out, a phenomenon known as “dieback.”
-About 17 percent of the Amazon has been destroyed over the past fifty years, and some scientists believe that the tipping point for dieback is between 20 and 25 percent deforestation.
+It’s estimated that between 17 and 20 percent of the Amazon has been destroyed over the past fifty years, and some scientists believe that the tipping point for dieback is between 20 and 25 percent deforestation.

 International demand for beef and soy incentivizes ranchers to clear the land for cattle ranching and soybean production.
-Brazil is currently the world’s top exporter of beef and soy, which together accounted for nearly 13 percent of the country’s gross domestic product (GDP) in 2019.
+Brazil is currently the world’s top exporter of beef and soy, exporting more than $35 billion worth of those products in 2020.

 Why does it matter?

 The Amazon plays a critical role in climate regulation.
 Often referred to as “the lungs of the Earth,” it produces between 6 and 9 percent of the world’s total oxygen and long functioned as a carbon sink, absorbing more carbon dioxide than it emitted.
-However, scientists say the Amazon now emits more carbon dioxide than it is able to absorb.
+However, scientists say parts of the Amazon now emit more carbon dioxide than they absorb.
 This puts the Amazon’s rich biodiversity at risk: frequent fires, hotter temperatures, and changing rain patterns damage the habitats of the forest’s more than three million species, thousands of which are endangered.

 Also under threat are nearly four hundred Indigenous tribes.
 Deforestation has displaced several of them, inspiring Indigenous-led protest movements across Brazil.
-In 2019, there were 256 cases of illegal occupation of Indigenous land, which human rights groups attributed to Bolsonaro’s efforts to dismantle protections for Indigenous communities.
+In 2021, there were 305 cases of illegal occupation of Indigenous land, which human rights groups have attributed to Bolsonaro’s continued efforts to dismantle protections for Indigenous communities.
 In August 2021, a coalition of Brazilian Indigenous rights groups petitioned the International Criminal Court to investigate Bolsonaro for alleged crimes against humanity and genocide.

 How did we get here?